Aluminium-conductor steel-reinforced cable: Naming convention

-To help avoid confusion due to the numerous combinations of stranding of the steel and aluminium strands, code words are used to specify a specific conductor version.
+To help avoid confusion due to the numerous to combinations of stranding of the steel and aluminium strands, code words are used to specify a specific conductor version.
 In North America bird names are used for the code words while animal names are used elsewhere.
 For instance in North America, Grosbeak is a 322.3 mm2 (636 kcmil) ACSR conductor with 26/7 Aluminium/Steel stranding whereas Egret is the same total aluminium size (322.3 mm2, 636 kcmil conductor) but with 30/19 Aluminium/Steel stranding.
 Although the number of aluminium strands is different between Grosbeak and Egret, differing sizes of the aluminium strands are used to offset the change in the number of strands such that the total amount of aluminium remains the same.
 Differences in the number of steel strands result in varying weights of the steel portion and also result in different overall conductor diameters.
 Most utilities standardize on a specific conductor version when various versions of the same amount of aluminum to avoid issues related to different size hardware (such as splices).
 Due to the numerous different sizes available, utilities often skip over some of the sizes to reduce their inventory.
 The various stranding versions result in different electrical and mechanical characteristics.